 Seasoning: Since most of the flavors intensify with the rich and savory sauce, we simplified the chicken and shrimp seasoning.
 The blend of garlic powder and paprika infuses a nice color and aroma.

-Best Pasta for Chicken and Shrimp Carbonara
+Best Pasta for This Dish

 Carbonara is actually not assigned to any specific pasta shape or size.
 Spaghetti is the most common pasta for the dish, but other variants like fettuccine, rigatoni, or linguine also work well in this carbonara recipe.
 Just follow the instructions on the package carefully since all types require different cooking times.